-The School of Mathematical Sciences invites applications for the following PhD projects:
+The School of Mathematical Sciences invites applications for the PhD projects listed below.

-For any general enquiries regarding the above PhD studentships please contact Dr Alex Fink, the Director of Postgraduate Research Studies, or Dr Ian Morris, the Deputy Director of Postgraduate Research Studies.
-For more administrative queries about the PhD programme at Queen Mary, please contact Katie Hale, the PGR Programmes Officer.
+For any general enquiries regarding the above PhD studentships please contact Dr Reem Yassawi, the Director of Graduate Studies, or Dr Alex Shestopaloff, the Deputy Director of Graduate Studies.
+For more administrative queries about the PhD programme at Queen Mary, please contact Katie Hale, the PGR Officer.

 If you have already secured funding for your PhD studies and therefore do not wish your application to be considered within the studentship competition please state this on the appropriate part of your application form.